jannislehmann/csgo-microservices/README.md

 The demodownloader receives instructions on demos to download through the queue.

+### Demoparser

+The demoparser parses the demos and stores the results in a database.

 ## Infrastructure

 All services require a common RabbitMQ broker.
 Each service may define its own dependencies as well, which will be described in the project's README file.